 The Mallory Act of 1842 provided for the establishment of a permanent observatory.
 The director was authorized to purchase everything necessary to continue astronomical study.
-The observatory was completed in 1844 and the results of its first observatory was completed in 1844 and the results of its first observatory was completed two years later.
+The observatory was completed in 1844 and the results of its first observations were published two years later.
 Congress established the Naval Observatory as a separate agency in 1866.
 In 1873 a refracting telescope with a 26 inch aperture, then the world's largest, was installed.
 The observatory, located in Washington, D.C., has occupied its present site since 1893.